vladmorosanu97/frontend-from-zero-to-hero/Week 1 - Clean Code & productivity/Test/README.md

 6. There is only one more step.
 To synchronise your local data in your online repository you need to do the following:

-    * ``cd ..`` to be in the main folder where you created the local repository.
+    * ``cd ..`` to be in the main folder where you created the local repository;
-    * ``git add *`` to add folders and files in new commit.
+    * ``git add *`` to add folders and files in thr new commit;
     * ``git commit -m "Your optional comment about this commit"`` .
-This command will create a new local commit with your files and you can leave a message with what you learn so far.
+This command will create a new local commit with your files and you can leave a message with what you have learned up until that moment;
-    * ``git push origin master`` for upload you local commit on github.
+    * ``git push origin master`` for uploading you local commit on github.

     If you want to learn more about github and git, there is a useful article about this powerful technology:
     * [Learn the workings of Git, not just the commands](https://www.ibm.com/developerworks/library/d-learn-workings-git)